tupui/scipy/joss_qmc/paper.md

 met in the scientific Python ecosystem by tutorials (e.g. blog posts) and niche packages, but the functions in SciPy have several advantages:

-- Popularity: with millions of downloads per month, SciPy is one of the most downloaded scientific Python packages.
+- Popularity: With millions of downloads per month, SciPy is one of the most downloaded scientific Python packages.
 New features immediately reach a wide range of users from all fields.
-- Performance: The low level functions are written in compiled languages such as Cython and optimized for speed and efficiency.
+- Performance: The low-level functions are written in compiled languages such as Cython and optimized for speed and efficiency.
 - Consistency: The APIs comply with the high standards of SciPy, function API reference and tutorials are thorough, and the interfaces share common